-In order to graduate, Broadcast students must:
+In order to graduate, Broadcast students entering the program

 Broadcast majors must successfully pass these courses: